mattpat/Blackbox/README.md

 Documentation
 -------------
-Documentation is forthcoming, but not yet available. :) If you want to play around with it, start with the Blackbox Demo app, included in the project.
+Documentation is forthcoming, but not yet available. :) If you want to play around with it, start with the Blackbox Demo app, included in the project. **Please note** that the demo application links against the `SystemConfiguration` framework; this is *not necessary* to use Blackbox, the framework is only used to get the computer name to display as the placeholder text for "Bonjour Name."
+This value is obtained automatically if you set the Bonjour name to `nil`.

 Projects That Use Blackbox
 --------------------------